maazkhan75/Portfolio-website-1/README.md

   }
   ```
 ### 4. Run the Script
-- Run the script for the first time by selecting the intialSetup function.
+- Run the script for the first time.
 - You will be prompted to authorize the script to access your Google account.
 Complete the authorization process.

 ### 5. Deploy as a Web App